andrewyur/kagi-dev-project/readme.md

 - This is not an application where performance is critical
   - If I write my code well it will be fast enough
 - I already know python, and how to use Flask
-- It is fun to write
+- It is fun to write[^1]

-The frontend is around Jinja2, the templating engine built into flask.
-Any JS & CSS needed will be located directly in the template files as `<script>` and `<style>` elements.
+[^1]: it actually turned out to not be so fun once the application grew past a couple files, using a typing system made it a little better but I think a statically typed language might have been a better choice

-To persist data, I will likely be using SQLite, because it is very easy to use and set up, and is very portable.
+The frontend is built around Jinja2, the templating engine built into flask.
+Any JS & CSS needed is located directly in the template files as `<script>` and `<style>` elements.

-For authentication, I only need something simple and will be using permanent cookies to store a unique user id
+To persist data, I am using SQLite, because it is extremely easy to use and set up, and I don't need the database to scale at all.

-To deploy it, I be running it inside a docker image in gcr.
-I already have a domain name I can use under google cloud provider, so I will provision a subdomain for it to use.
+For authentication, I only need something simple and am using permanent cookies to store a unique user id.

-Routing structure:
+The application is deployed as a docker container running on google cloud run, with the database located in a cloud storage bucket mounted as a volume.
+I already have a domain name under google cloud provider, and so I provisioned a subdomain for it to use.

-├──
+The backend uses lxml to extract data from the provided page using css queries.
+To create a feed, the user selects elements of the page, which the frontend converts to css queries, and submits them to the backed to be stored in the database.
+Every time an rss endpoint with a specific id recieves a request, the backend will find the css queries associated with the feed id in the database, use the queries to select html elements from the website, and then return the items, formatted into an xml document with jinja.

-└──
+## Routing structure

 ```md
 /                  -> html page where user can input a link to edit